Bindy Scout¶

 Quick Start¶

-1. Annotate your Ingress¶
+1. Annotate your Ingress or Service¶

 apiVersion: networking.k8s.io/v1